 In 2012, the Beyond MARS™ Training Institute was formed to replicate this model and implement MARS™ “satellite” programs across the United States.

-The growing MARS™ Community currently includes fourteen programs across the United States and two programs in Haiphong, Vietnam.
+The growing MARS™ Community currently includes seventeen programs across the United States and two programs in Haiphong, Vietnam.
 We offer a wide range of training and technical assistance services.

 Who We Help